-Registering patients before hospital
+Mass registration before hospital

-The most scalable registration process is using the verified email addresses of patients who previously verified their identity with a clinical instiution.
+The most scalable registration process is using the verified email addresses of patients who previously verified their identity with a clinical institution.
 Using local GP email addresses is particularly effective - in the UK, 13.5 million patients (20% of the local population) have already registered for Patient Online.

-Verified phone numbers are the next most preferable option as they have a high uptake rate and are cheap:
+Verified mobile phone numbers are the next most preferable option as they have a high uptake rate and are cheap:

 Postal letter invites are slower than email or texts, and more costly, but are a proven mechanism to invite patients:

 Note that when mass-registering patients steps can be taken to exclude safeguarding patients.

 About 25% of patients register before coming to hospital using automated mass registration methods.
 The remaining 75% need convincing during their hospital visit.
 The case is definitely worth making - if the patient is coming to hospital, their care is likely expensive and this visit unlikely to be their last.

 Kiosks can allow automation, and also have a 25% registration rate.
 You can either configure your kiosk or ask PKB about its direct integration with the kiosk manufacturer: